tonk-labs/rfc/rfc/internal-alfa.md

 ### Personalization

 - Alex activates personalization feature
+  > This is optional until Alex starts sharing a Space, see below.
 - System prompts for the name user wants to be called
 - Alex submits "Alex"
+  > Alex has the option to add a profile picture
 - System creates address book entry in the `did:key:zHome` space associating `@Alex ➔ did:key:zAlex`
 - System updates URL using [history.replaceState](https://developer.mozilla.org/en-US/docs/Web/API/History/replaceState) to `https://alpha.tonk.xyz/@Alex/home` reflecting name.

 ### Inviting Collaborator

-- Alex activates share function in the "home" space
+- Alex activates share function in the Starter Space
-- System prompt Alex to enter invitees email address
   - If Alex has not personalized yet it probably activates that to know who's inviting
-- Alex submits email address for Eileen
+  - This would be the place to add a passkey!
 - System produces invite URL https://alpha.tonk.xyz/@Alex/home?join#glhAb...DK2YJQ==
   > Hash is base64 encoded invite that we used in tonk-cli
 - Alex shares invite URL with Eileen in a side channel